 My inspiration for this is from Mason Jar Lid Ornaments by Clean & Scentsible.

-My DIY Mason Jar Lid Ornament is for my brother who is in love with deer.
+My DIY Mason Jar Lid Ornament is for my brother who loves deer.
 He will enjoy hanging this on the tree for many years to come.
 Plus I love a project that I have all the supplies for in my craft stash.

 Mason Jar Lid